The Proxyman Playbook for Seiue Script Resilience

 - Mask Secrets: Never log full

-values.
-Log the first and last few characters if needed for identification (e.g.,"Bearer sk_...w567"
+access_tokenorrefresh_tokenvalues.
+Log the first and last few characters if needed for identification (e.g.,"Bearer sk_...w567"). - File Permissions: Ensure your

-) to protect any sensitive data it might contain.
+apiall.logfile permissions are not world-readable (e.g.,chmod 600 apiall.log) to protect any sensitive data it might contain.